Accentype-Foundry/brickstone/README.md

 **Origins**
 Brickstone is a modern sans serif inspired by broad-nib calligraphic mechanics.
-Starting as an experiment with reversed-angle strokes on a Pilot Parallel Pen, its raw calligraphic cuts were translated into a balanced, contemporary type system featuring a modern x-height and sharp, characterful details.
+Starting as an experiment with reversed-angle strokes on a Pilot Parallel Pen, its raw calligraphic cuts were translated into a functional type system.

   ![Calligraphic angles and letterforms](img/calligraphics.png)